dotnet/docs/docs/architecture/microservices/index.md

 ## Version

-This guide has been revised to cover **.NET 8** version along with many additional updates related to the same "wave" of technologies (that is, Azure and additional third-party technologies) coinciding in time with the .NET 8 release.
-That’s why the book version has also been updated to version **8.0**.
+This guide has been revised to cover **.NET 7** version along with many additional updates related to the same "wave" of technologies (that is, Azure and additional third-party technologies) coinciding in time with the .NET 7 release.

+> Note: A new version of this eBook is being created for .NET 8 and the new [eShop](https://github.com/dotnet/eshop) sample.

 ## What this guide does not cover